pprotas/notes/software-engineering/networking/protocols/transmission-control-protocol.md

 applications and services.
 It provides a reliable, ordered, and error-checked delivery of data between applications running on different devices.

+### Three-Way Handshake

+TCP uses a three-way handshake to set up a TCP/IP connection over an IP based network.
+This handshake is also called the TCP-handshake or the SYN-SYN-ACK handshake.

+The three messages that are sent by TCP to negotiate and start a TCP/IP session are named SYN, SYN-ACK, and ACK.
+This stands for Synchronize, Synchronize-Acknowledge, and Acknowledge.

+The host, generally the browser, sends a SYNchronize packet to the server.
+Once received, the server responds with a SYNchronize-ACKnowledgement packet.
+Once received by the host, an ACKnowledge is sent back to the server.
+The server receives this packet and now the TCP session is started.

 ### Port

 Ports are used to identify an application or service running on a device.
 Ports